Azure/azure-sdk-for-js/sdk/openai/openai/MIGRATION.md

   runResponse.status === "in_progress"
 ```

-This can be simplified more by using the `createAndPoll` method which creates a run and polls it until it is no longer queued or in progress.
+This code can be migrated and simplified by using the `createAndPoll` method which creates a run and polls it until it is no longer queued or in progress.

 Migration code:
 ```typescript